• Skip to primary navigation

-Nike Air Force 1s are one of the most famous and trendy shoes ever created.
+Nike Air Force 1s are one of the most famous and trendy sneakers ever created.
 Initially gaining popularity for their stylish designs, they are a long-lasting brand because of their durability, excellent material, and comfort.
 It’s no wonder that we’re drawn to them and sometimes feel like every one of our friends has at least one pair.
 That’s why we want to discuss a handful of ways on how to customize your Nike Air Force 1 shoes (AF1s).

 With everyone investing in sneakers nowadays, it can be hard to make your kicks stand out or look unique when you resell them, right?
 Not anymore!
-There are tons of customization techniques out there now such as hand painting and hydro dipping, and you can pick any depending on the look you’re going for or whatever art style you like more.In this post, we’ll be introducing you to some of the more well-known, comfortable, and versatile customization methods, and you can decide for yourself which one you like best.
+There are tons of customization techniques out there and you can pick any depending on the look you’re going for or whatever art style you like more.
+In this post, we’ll be introducing you to some of the more well-known, comfortable, and versatile customization methods, and you can decide for yourself which one you like best.

 Brief side note: Customizing Vans, Converse, or Adidas instead?